-I am currently a Maitri Fellow at the Australia India Institute, University of Melbourne.
+I am a Maitri Fellow at the Australia India Institute, University of Melbourne.
 My work is funded by the Australian Government’s Department of Foreign Affairs and Trade (DFAT) and administered by the Centre for Australia-India Relations.
 I was also the inaugural ‘Women in Tech’ Fellow for 2024 awarded by the Australian Consulate Bengaluru and the Australia India Institute.

 Alongside my research on digital infrastructures, I am also studying visual and material cultures in urban and small-town India.
 This work began when, as a two-wheeler commuter in Bangalore, I started building a digital archive of film fandom expressed through autorickshaw art.
 My interest in Hindi films and fandom and my experiences of traffic led me to think about autos as forms of urban mobility that produce visual culture and aestheticise the experience of traffic.
 I have since expanded this work into a larger project that also includes visual practices such as kolam and mehendi as forms of ephemeral visual art practiced by women in domestic spaces that while central to everyday life, receive marginal attention as serious practices of art.
 This work is supported by an unrestricted grant from Google that I received in 2024 to research visual art and emerging technologies.
 I am currently collaborating with Aruvu Collaboratory, Bangalore to develop the project.